 The chamber is heated by an open-element nichrome heater (HT1).
 The heater is located in the air plenum.
-The temperature controller (TCR1) provides a time-proportioned output to a solid state relay (SSR1).
+The temperature controller provides a time-proportioned output to a solid state relay (SSR1).
 This turns the heater on/off as required to maintain the temperature set point.
-The heat pilot light (PL1) provides an indication on the front panel when the heater is on.
+Pilot light PL1 provides an indication on the front panel when the heater is on.